valuedprojects/libvpoc/README_TODO.txt

 the OS on the web.
 But it seems a little rough.
 Still, I'm using it until I have time/interest/energy to figure something else out.

+09 August, 2014
+Every few months, I have to re-learn everything computing.
+I start by looking at the work I did on libvpoc and libvpoc++.

+One note to make this time around:

+% sudo make install
+and
+% sudo make uninstall

+This is how I can install and uninstall this library so that other tools can use it.
+And this method works for Mac and for Linux.
+If I:
+% sudo make uninstall
+then attempt to run, say Experiments/TestTcpUtilsC/testTcpUtilsClientC, the program will not run because it cannot find the libvpoc library.

 TODO

 2.